lep/jassdoc/Readme.md

 # How to add documentation

-- You can register a Github account, go to any file and click "Edit file".
+- Register a Github account, go to any file and click "Edit file".
 	- After you save changes, Github will ask you to create a Pull Request to submit your changes to us.
 Until then, you'll be editing your own copy of the files (you can't break anything)
 - Send a message on [Hiveworkshop forums](https://www.hiveworkshop.com/threads/jassdoc.275521/)